Hari10Kesav/ML-User-Interface/README.md

 # StoreDemandForecast

-Respository for Machine Learning project for the course 19CSE305-Machine Learning.
+Repository for Machine Learning project for the course 19CSE305-Machine Learning.

 Problem Statement:
 Time Series Analysis and Forecasting model for store items' sales and demand.